Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 The Grind was not only a commercial product for an audience, but it was a story that was a part of me.
 The Grind was my own life experience.

 The clubs we used to go to all had some form of violence whether it was a fight or an argument over a girl or going too far with a stripper.
 The drug culture was huge at the time and no one could do anything about it and you could get hold of anything you wanted.
 Ecstasy was readily available and I was exposed to that world from an observational viewpoint.
-Leah Betts had died at the time and there was a lot of media frenzy about how people were getting access to drugs.
+Teenagers were dying from overdoses from dodgy batches of Ecstasy pills at the time and there was a lot of media frenzy about how people were getting access to drugs.

 Yes, there are a couple ideas.
 I want to make a modern day reinvention of a Hitchcock classic set in London for instance.
-I’ve also been asked to develop a couple of other projects including a film about the racial tension in Bradford set in 2001, a radio talk show host with strong views, a political thriller about the Iraq war, a film about the Birmingham six who were convicted of the 1974 bombings and I would like to make a film about the 2006 Securitas robbery, the largest cash robbery in the UK.
+I’ve also been asked to develop a number of high concept features including a film about the racial tension in Bradford set in 2001, a radio talk show host with strong views, a political thriller about the Iraq war and I would like to make a heist film.
 I have a lot of ideas swimming around in my head and I never know which one I want to make next.

-I would like the film to be remembered as a movie that offered something fresh and new, however clichéd that sounds, but I believe the film still stands up well at this stage.
+I would like the film to be remembered as a movie that offered something fresh and new, however clichéd that sounds, but I believe the film still stands up well.
 I hope we gave an honest and realistic portrayal about the nightclub world.